kevchen266/Capstone_iTracking/README.md

 ## Key Features
-****Personalization****: Calibration adapts the model to individual users for higher accuracy.
+**Personalization**: Calibration adapts the model to individual users for higher accuracy.

-***Real-Time Prediction***: The CNN model predicts gaze coordinates at 30 FPS.
+**Real-Time Prediction**: The CNN model predicts gaze coordinates at 30 FPS.

-Data Visualization: Heatmap generation provides intuitive insights into user focus areas.
+**Data Visualization**: Heatmap generation provides intuitive insights into user focus areas.

 ### Calibration Stage (Mini Training)

 **Objective**: To capture and preprocess user-specific images, enabling the model to undergo mini training for improved accuracy and personalization of eye-gaze tracking.

 **Process**:

 Capture user images in real-time.